CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 Remote datasets can be removed from the dataset list in VERDI using the same procedure as for removing local datasets: highlight the name of the dataset in the dataset list and press the yellow **minus** button.
 Note that although the dataset will be removed from the dataset list, the number that was assigned to that dataset will not be reused by VERDI during the current session.

 <a id=Figure6-6></a>
 Figure 6‑6.
-Remote Dataset Labeled with Number at End of the Filename
+Remote Dataset Labeled with Number at End of the Filename<br>
 <img src="media/image016.png"/>

 ### Adding Additional Remote Hosts